frauca/dxc_taggejar/README.md

 # Diferent branches

-See the behaivor on dierent branches diferent merges
+See the behaivor on dierent branches diferent merges.

+Changes on this one but not on the base one